-As part of our study, you requested that we discuss alternative approaches to the current Presidential libraries system.
+Although Archives views the primary function of the Presidential libraries as preserving the valuable historical papers of Presidents and their associates and to make them available for research purposes, visits by researchers represent less than one percent of all visitors to the libraries.
+ALTERNATE APPROACHES system.
 Following are some alternative approaches for maintaining Presidential papers and historical materials.
 The first three approaches were discussed in an Archives report entitled "The Presidential Libraries System: A Review" which was submitted to the Senate Committee on Appropriations earlier this year.